aiellomau/improve-microservice-sample/README.md

 The goal of this sample project is to describe how to use spring in a microservices environment.

 It uses three microservices:
-- Reservation to process reservations on campsite.
+- Reservation to process reservations on a campsite.
 - User to handle user data.
 - Campsite to handle campsite data.
 (By the default there is only one campsite for reservation)